orenstein-lab/OrensteinLab_git/README.md

-This package is for running experiments in Joe Orenstein's lab.
-Above all else, it provides a bare-bones syntax and standard protocol to quickly develop software to coordinate instruments and motors in a modern lab environment, with a high degree of code recyclability.
+A hackable python interface for running physics lab experiments.
+In addition to pre-built tools for orchestrating complex measurements, it provides a bare-bones syntax and protocol to quickly develop software to coordinate instruments and motors in a modern lab environment, with a high degree of code recyclability.
 The basic structure is very simple:

 	OrentsteinLab_git/